To whom are we beautiful as we go?

 Where was the transcendent consciousness that should accompany death or a high?

 But this wasn’t a high.
-This was the lowest of lows.
+This was a low, the lowest of lows.
 This was all my bad days poured into one.
 Stacked on top of each other.

-That morning, over mimosas, in the kitchen, where we had been as girls, I moved around the brunch table, offering a massage to each of my friends.
+In the morning before this scene played out, we were all in the kitchen, my friends and I, where we had been as girls, only now we were drinking mimosas.
+I moved around the brunch table, offering a massage to each of my friends.

-In the car, I tried to explain to Casey that somehow I was now chelating the grief and trauma I felt inside of them.
+Later in the car where I waited with Casey for the EMT, I tried to explain that somehow I was now chelating the grief and trauma I felt inside each of my friends.

 “Did I just say something?”
 I asked him.